dotnet/dotnet-ci/docs/CI-PIPELINES.md

     `myPipeline.triggerPipelineOnPush(['paramA':'valueA', 'paramB,valueB'])`
 * triggerPipelinePeriodically (GitHub/VSTS) - Triggers a pipeline on a shedule, specified by cron job syntax.
     `myPipeline.triggerPipelineOnPush('@hourly', ['paramA':'valueA', 'paramB,valueB'])`
+* triggerPipelineManually (GitHub/VSTS) - Adds a pipeline job that can be triggered when desired by manual or REST API interaction.

 # Writing .NET CI Pipelines